 Data source filters allow the market proposer to specify, for a given "root" data source (for example all messages signed by a given public key), which of its messages are relevant.

 Products on Vega use data to drive actions like settlement and to progress through the market lifecycle.
 The two key transitions controlled by data sources for cash settled futures are the termination of trading, and settlement of the market.
-These are both configured when the market is proposed by providing a data source specification that covers the root source and any filters required to select the specific data or trigger event.
+For cash settled perpetuals markets, the data source provides prices for the settlement schedule.
+These are configured when the market is proposed by providing a data source specification that covers the root source and any filters required to select the specific data or trigger event.

-As a public key may provide many messages, a filter is used to extract the required message - for example trading could terminate at a specific date and time, and so the filters would ensure that only data provided on or after the specified date and time would trigger termination.
-Similarly for settlement, only price data after trading has terminated would be relevant.
+As an Ethereum contract or a public key may provide many messages, a filter is used to extract the required message - for example trading on a futures market could terminate at a specific date and time, and so the filters would ensure that only data provided on or after the specified date and time would trigger termination.

 When a market is proposed, the market proposal must include details for filters to be applied to the chosen data source(s).
 Those filters are applied to the source of structured data records that are used as input and determine how data is emitted: such as the specific value for a named field, to return